Strengthening leaseholder protections over charges and services: consultation

 What does this consultation mean for housing associations?

-The consultation asks significant questions on the implementation of the Leasehold and Freehold Act, particularly around sharing information with leaseholders and tenants.
+The consultation asked significant questions on the implementation of the Leasehold and Freehold Act, particularly around sharing information with leaseholders and tenants.
 The proposals have implications for all housing associations who manage leasehold homes and those who recover the cost of services through a service charge.
-Proposals include:
+Proposals include the following:

 • Landlords will be required to provide leaseholders with information in a standardised way.
 The consultation is looking at the details of how the information landlords will be required to provide leaseholders will be shared.
 Proposals include a new standardised annual report and service charge demand form.